cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - People in critical case in [Saint Lucia]{"entity": "country_code", "value": "LC"}.
 - People in critical state in [República da Bielorrússia]{"entity": "country_code", "value": "BY"}.
 - how many seriously infected people there in the [Quênia]{"entity": "country_code", "value": "KE"}?
+- how many seriously infected people are in [Česko]{"entity": "country_code", "value": "CZ"}?
+- how many seriously infected people of covid in [Guernesei]{"entity": "country_code", "value": "GG"}?
+- how many seriously infected people in [España]{"entity": "country_code", "value": "ES"}?

 ## intent:covid_situation_last_update